VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Related Work

 Detecting OOD samples is a well-investigated problem in machine learning~\cite{open-ood,ood-survey}.
 In wireless communications, autoencoders have been vastly used for OOD detection.
 In such methods an autoencoder is trained to reconstruct an input, and the reconstruction error for known in-distribution (ID) inputs are averaged and recorded as a reference.
 At the deployment phase, all unknown inputs are fed to the autoencoder and their reconstruction errors are compared against the reference error.
 If the reconstruction error of the unknown test input is larger than the reference, the input is identified as an OOD input.
 Authors in~\cite{ood-wireless} use a variational autoencoder and study the signal reconstruction error for identifying OOD modulation schemes.
 The disadvantage of autoencoder-based OOD detection is that completely different pipelines are needed for OOD detection and ID data classification.
 On the other hand, classification-based OOD detection methods provide a unified pipeline for both tasks.
 Authors in~\cite{robinson2021novel} detect unseen devices in the well-known RFMLS~\cite{rfmls} WiFi and ADS-B datasets using a classification-based OOD detection method.
 They train their classifier NN with a custom loss function that has 3 components of intra-centroid loss, nearest neighbor loss and a final loss component that pushes the cluster centers away to spread in the space.
 However, their proposed method requires exposure of the NN to out-of-library devices (classes) that are not categorized into meaningful classes during training.
 Authors in~\cite{RF-fingerprinting-lora} include a feature-based new device detection in their proposed LoRa RF fingerprinting scheme.
-They calculate the average of distances of each test feature from all of its K nearest neighbors.
-They compare this average distance to a predefined $\lambda$ value, and decide if the device is OOD or has been seen during training.
-This feature-based OOD detection scheme, although light and efficient in real-time, has a few downsides.
-First, averaging the distances of the test feature from its K neighbors causes a lot of information regarding the individual distances from neighbors to be loss.
-Second, considering the distance of the test feature from its neighbors for OOD detection relies on the assumption that the ID points are close to each other and the OOD features are far from them.
-This limits the OOD detection scheme to work well only with ID clusters that are centrally dense and with only far OOD data.
+They calculate the average of distances of test features from all of its $K$ nearest neighbors, and compare it to a predefined $\lambda$ value, and decide if the device is OOD or has been seen during training.
+This averaging process causes information loss and might degrade OOD detection performance.
+Furthermore, relying exclusively on distances from neighbors limits the methods to ID clusters that are dense in the center and scattered around the edges.